kubermatic/docs/content/kubermatic/master/tutorials_howtos/administration/kkp_user/_index.en.md

 # Initial Admin

-After the installation of Kubermatic Kubernetes Platform you need to set an initial admin.
+After the installation of Kubermatic Kubernetes Platform the first account that authenticates at the Dashboard is elected as an admin.

+The account is than capable to set admin permissions via the [dashboard]({{< ref "../admin_panel/administrators" >}}) .

+# Granting admin permission via Kubeclt

-To do so make sure the account logged in once at the Kubermatic Dashboard.
+Make sure the account logged in once at the Kubermatic Dashboard.

 Now you can edit the user with `kubectl edit user` command in the master cluster.

 Setting the `admin` flag to `true` will provide admin access to the user.

-This is useful to set an initial admin account.
-The account is than capable to set admin permissions via the [dashboard]({{< ref "../admin_panel/administrators" >}}) .